top of page

 What Are The Standard Fees?

 MSA is only paid if you are approved for benefits.
 The Social Security Administration will determine how much we can charge; they withhold the amount from any past due benefits awarded to the claimant.
-The total amount cannot exceed 25% of the past due benefits, up to a maximum of $6000 dollars.
-There is also an expense fee which covers out-of-pocket expenses (only due if the claim is approved for benefits) for administrative costs.
+The total amount cannot exceed 25% of the past due benefits, up to a current maximum of $7,200 dollars.
+Note that the maximum is raised by the SSA Commissioner from time to time.
+There is also an expense reimbursement which covers out-of-pocket expenses (only due if the claim is approved for benefits) for administrative costs.

 06